Talcum Powder Injury Lawsuit

 When product manufacturers do not fulfill their legal obligations, they should be held liable for their actions and the damages consumers suffer.

-At TSR Injury Law, we have been representing injury victims for more than 20 years and have obtained more than $150 million in compensation.
+At TSR Injury Law, we have been representing injury victims for more than 20 years and have obtained over $1 billion in compensation.
 Our co-founder and managing partner Steven Terry has been selected by his peers as a Super Lawyer in Minnesota and is a member of the Top 100 National Trial Lawyers Association.

 Your consultation is free and comes with no obligation.
 We do not get paid unless our clients receive compensation.